• Home

 The extradition of Anthony Burns as a fugitive slave was the most memorable case of the kind that has occurred since the adoption of the Federal Constitution.
 It was memorable for the place and for the time of its occurrence; the place being the ancient and chief seat of Liberty in America, and the time being just the moment when the cause of Liberty bad received a most wicked and crushing blow from the hand of the Federal Government.
 It was memorable also for the difficulty with which it was accomplished, for the intense popular excitement which it caused, for the unexampled expense which it entailed, for the grave questions of law which it involved, for the punishment which it brought down upon the head of the chief actor, and for the political revolution which it drew on.
 [ANTHONY BURNS: A HISTORY by Charles Emery Stevens (1856)]

-Anthony Burns worked as a slave for a series of masters in Virginia beginning at age 7.
+Anthony Burns was enslaved by a series of masters in Virginia beginning at age 7.
 He mangled his hand in a sawmill accident when he was 12.
 Against odds and against state law, he learned how to read.
 Then, as a young man, he became a minister to the slave community.

 In late February or early March of 1854, at age 20, with the help of a sympathetic sailor, Burns managed to stow away on a ship bound for Boston.
 He landed a couple of temporary jobs, then found work in a clothing store.